infomongo/infomongo.github.io/_posts/2018-05-04-gun-death-rates.md

 Canada is the outlier here.
 The rate of gun violence is on par with the highest rates in Western Europe.

 El Salvador has the highest rate of gun deaths in the world.
 Again, this data isn’t counting deaths from armed conflicts.
-Of the counties that are not having a war, El Salvador has the highest rate of gun deaths.
+Of the counties not having a war, El Salvador has the highest rate of gun deaths.

-Except for Canada, most of the counties in are quite a bit poorer.
+Except for Canada and the U.S., most of these counties are fairly poor.
 Income inequality is somewhat higher in these countries than in the U.S.

 ## South America